listfold/mousetail/README.md

-# The simplest and most stable Anki MCP Server
+# The simplest and most stable Anki MCP Server.

 Selectively commit what you learn in conversation with an LLM to memory using Anki - a flashcard learning system.